Creating a custom UI

 <current target>

 Create a new scene.
 Add an ESCTooltip as its root node.
-Detach the default script attached to this node and create a new one extending ESCTooltip with this script:
+Detach the default script attached of this node and create and attach a new one extending ESCTooltip with this script:

 extends ESCTooltip